 a)plan coaching

-Leadership coaching means something different depending on who you ask.
+Leadership coaching means different things to different people.
 What some would consider “leadership coaching,” others might call “life coaching” or “executive coaching.”
-At a)plan, our perspective is all about leadership coaching for results.
-Whatever you prefer to call it, the tangible results are ultimately what matter most.
+However, at a)plan, our perspective is all about leadership coaching for results.
+Whatever name you give the approach, for us, tangible results are ultimately what matter most.

 1. Frequency of Engagement: Daily, Not Monthly